 - If the index levels used to adjust the underlying ARMs are lower than you expect, the yield on your investment could be lower than you expect. - The interest rates on ARMs are subject to limits on the amount they can adjust on each adjustment date.
 The total amount that an ARM can adjust may also be limited by lifetime ceilings and, in some cases, lifetime floors. - Class coupons for adjustable rate Pass-Through Certificates generally adjust monthly, based on a weighted average of the interest rates on the underlying ARMs.
 The interest rates on the underlying ARMs may adjust monthly, semi-annually, annually or at other intervals.
+Moreover, there is a gap of several months from the publication of an applicable index value until the interest rate of an ARM reflects that value.
 As a result, the class coupon of your Pass-Through Certificates may not fully reflect current interest rates. - Disproportionate principal payments, including prepayments, on ARMs that have relatively low and high interest rates compared to the other ARMs in the same pool will affect the level of the class coupons for the related Pass-Through Certificates, even if the interest rates on those ARMs remain unchanged. - When mortgage interest rates are generally low, which usually results in faster prepayments, the index value may be high.
-On the other hand, when mortgage interest rates are generally high, which usually results in slower prepayments, the index value
+On the other hand, when mortgage interest rates are generally high, which usually results in slower prepayments, the index value could be low.
+Either of these scenarios could result in a lower than expected yield on adjustable rate Pass-Through Certificates.

-- could be low.
-Either of these scenarios could result in a lower than expected yield on adjustable rate Pass-Through Certificates. - No index will remain constant at any value.
+• No index will remain constant at any value.
 Even if the average value of an index is consistent with what you expect, the timing of any changes in that value may affect your actual yield.
 In general, the earlier a change in the value of the applicable index, the greater the effect on your yield.
 As a result, a negative effect on your yield produced by an index value that is higher (or lower) than you expect early in your investment is not likely to be offset by an equivalent reduction (or increase) in that value in later periods.